chadaustin/isitsnappy.com/index.md

 Quantifying response latency ends arguments! :)

 After writing this app, I walked around my house and measured everything I could think of.
+Here are some interesting results:

 <footer>
-aoeu
+© 2017 Chad Austin.
+Thanks to <a href="https://twitter.com/danielrhammond">Daniel Hammond</a> and <a href="https://twitter.com/wkiefer">Will Kiefer</a> for their timely iOS help.
 </footer>